Positioning Flights for International Travel

 Pam

-When it comes to traveling on points it pays (or in this case saves) to have some flexibility.
+When it comes to traveling on points, it pays (or in this case saves) to have some flexibility.
 One area that can offer you huge savings is positioning flights.
 Positioning for a flight means taking a flight from your home airport to a bigger international airport.
 This is something that can save you a lot of points or if you are using cash, a lot of cash!
-Alex and I both do this often when traveling internationally.
+Alex, Jess, and I both do this often when traveling internationally.

 Why Positioning Flights

-Nothing beats using award points and traveling for free, especially when you can grab lie-flat seats!
+Nothing beats using award points and traveling for nearly free, especially when you can grab lie-flat seats!
 Unfortunately, sometimes you just can’t find award availability out of your home airport, or if you do, it might cost a ridiculous amount of points.
-I live near Denver, Colorado and DIA is a huge airport.
+I live near Denver, Colorado and DEN is a huge airport.
 You would think it would be easy to find award travel.
-But when you have a certain destination, dates, or class of travel in mind it sometimes isn’t that easy.
+But when you have a certain destination, dates, or class of travel in mind, it sometimes isn’t that easy.

-If you are booking a flight and all you see are flights that are costing a fortune in points then it is time to consider a positioning flight.
+If you are booking a flight and all you see are flights that are costing a fortune in points, then it is time to consider a positioning flight.
 To give you a gauge as to what is a fairly standard price on international award flights, economy often goes for around 30,000 miles each way.
 In business class, you are looking at around 70,000 each way.
-This changes depending on the airline but anything a lot more than this and you should look into a positioning flight.
+This changes depending on the airline, but anything that requires a lot more than this means you should look into a positioning flight.

 This economy, one-way flight from Denver to Paris on United Airlines is going for 67,000 miles!
-That is more than the cost of a round-trip flight!
-I would look at taking a positioning flight in this circumstance.
+That is more than the typical cost of a round-trip flight!
+I would look at taking a positioning flight in this instance.

-This flight one-way flight from Denver costs 67,000 points
+This flight one-way flight from Denver costs 67,000 miles

-This flight from Chicago to Paris is 30,000 points.
-That is what one could expect to pay when booking a one-way economy class ticket to Europe.
+This flight from Chicago to Paris is 30,000 miles.
+That is closer to what one could expect to pay when booking a one-way economy class ticket to Europe.
 I would then look for a cheap flight and buy a flight to Chicago from Denver or use Southwest Rapid Reward Points.

-This one-way flight from Chicago costs 30,000 points
+This one-way flight from Chicago costs 30,000 miles

 Airports to Consider Taking a Positioning Flight to